grame-cncm/embaudio/web/docs/lectures/intro.md

 ### Audio applications on Teensy

-The application prepared for the AUD course are available [here](intro/img/crazy-sine.tar) or you can find them in the embaudio git repository (``examples/teensy/projects`` directory).
-Download the file and untar it in, this will create an `projects` directory.
+The application prepared for the AUD course are available in the embaudio git repository (``examples/teensy/projects`` directory).
 Open (`File -> open...` in arduino) the `crazy-sine/crazy-sine.ino` project.
 Download it to teensy and ear the crazy sine.